pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

            p = (t - 1)^2 * (t^16 - t^8 + 1) / 3 + t
            r = t^16 - t^8 + 1

-for some well chosen integer t.
+for a well chosen integer t.

 A pairing e is defined by taking G\_1 as a subgroup of E(F\_p) of order r, G\_2 as an order r subgroup of E'(F\_p2) for BLS12 and of E'(F\_p8) for BLS48, and G\_T as an order r subgroup of a multiplicative group F\_p12^\* for BLS12 and of a multiplicative group F\_p48^\* for BLS48.